desmond-ong/amtBonusScript/README.md

 Possible issues:
   - the output log file is written for OS X / Unix file systems; I'm not sure if it'll work perfectly on Windows.
-  - I might automate exporting JAVA_HOME in a next release.
+  - I might automate exporting JAVA_HOME in a next update.
   - Also, having everything start with the same prefix (filename) is annonying when typing.
 I'll think about a way to fix this while retaining uniqueness of filenames.